Actions

 Enable/Disable Smart Mute

-An easy way to have Enable/Disable the Smart Mute feature.
-(Smart Mute is the auto muting on inactivity features that can be adjusted from the Smart Mute dialog)
+An easy way to enable or disable the Smart Mute feature.
+(Smart Mute is the auto muting on inactivity feature that can be adjusted from the Smart Mute dialog)

 Set System Volume